wei-junn/FED-asg1/README.md

 - Video in background on homepage (completed)
 - Outline the services provided
 - Include fictional track record and achievements
+- Showcase pictures of clients/events/stores (completed)
-- Include pictures in a flexbox
+- Include pictures in a flexbox (completed)
 - Provide information and contact information for customers.
 - Error handling for form
 - Pop-up when users successfully submit form